publiccodenet/about/activities/communication/communications-plan.md

 * helping others use our tools
 * running interesting events

-Other people's content or platforms:
+For other organizations' content or platforms:

 * giving interesting, timely talks
 * writing useful or interesting articles